Ukrainian contingent in Kosovo

-The Ukrainian contingent in Kosovo is a unit of the armed forces of Ukraine as part of the international forces KFOR under the leadership of NATO, operating in the territory of Kosovo and Metohija from September 1, 1999 to today, the global goal of which is to achieve peace and stability in the region of conducting a peacekeeping operation.
+The Ukrainian contingent in Kosovo (Український контингент у Косові) was a Ukrainian military deployment, from September 1, 1999 to August 2022, as part of the NATO-led international peacekeeping force—Kosovo Force—which was responsible for establishing secure environment in Kosovo.

 History

 Prerequisites

 From March 24 to June 10, 1999, a NATO military operation took place on the territory of the Republic of Serbia and Kosovo, which aimed to end the Kosovo War and transfer the territory of Kosovo to the control of the UN.
 After a successful operation, KFOR (Kosovo Force) was created, whose task was to ensure stability in the region of Kosovo and Metohija.

 Participation of Ukraine

 Ukrainian-Polish Peace Force Battalion

 On June 12, 1999, the Alliance decided to create a stabilization force in Kosovo.

 On September 1, 1999, Ukraine began participating in the operation.

 Having arrived in Kosovo, the 14th separate helicopter detachment of 66 people, the 37th separate special company of 108 people became part of the multinational task force "East" (Multinational Task Force "East") of the KFOR forces.
 The area of responsibility of the 37th company in Kosovo was the block post Draykovci in the municipality of Štrpce.

 On July 10, 2000, a serviceman of the 37th separate company, junior sergeant Liubomyr Tovkan, died.
 In August 2000, the 37th company was replaced by the 208th separate special battalion (UkrPolbat).